kdaviesnz/CallbackFileIterator/README.md

-# componentname
+# CallbackFileIterator

-Extremely simple class that iterators over files and applies a user-defined callback.
+Class that iterators over files and applies a user-defined callback.

+Note that using the parallel processing option may not necessarily result in faster times.
+It all depends on how slow the callback is.

 ## Install